How to Design Search in User Interfaces: Tips and Practices

 When to Use Internal Search

 Whatever great you find the navigation of your interface, if your website or app is made of 50+ pages, it’s high time you considered applying the internal search.
-Well-designed and easily found search field enables the user to jump to the necessary point without browsing through the numerous pages and menus.
+A well-designed, easily found search field enables users to jump to the required point without browsing through numerous pages and menus.
 This approach is a common pattern of user behavior now, it respects the user’s time and effort, so it is highly demanded in user-friendly interfaces.

 The home page of the BlockStock website features a big search field in the above-the-fold area to let users quickly find the Minecraft assets they want

-Why is it important to have a search inside?
-Earlier the recommendations about applying the internal search started from 100-200 pages on the website, but now we find them outdated a bit.
-Modern users are spoilt with a variety of choices and options offered by a constantly growing number of resources on the Web and in the app stores.
+Why is it essential to have a search inside?
+Earlier, the recommendations about applying the internal search started from 100-200 pages on the website, but now we find them a bit outdated.
+Modern users are spoiled with various choices and options offered by a constantly growing number of resources on the Web and in the app stores.
 If a visitor has already come to your website, your task is to give them what they want as soon as possible.
-And in most cases, users (especially those led by external search engines) come to a resource with a specific goal or query and without the wish to spend much time looking for it.
+In most cases, users (especially those led by external search engines) come to a resource with a specific goal or query without the wish to spend much time looking for it.
 Search enables them to make their journey focused and effective.

 Take that into account and strive for a good balance of navigation and search.

-The ecommerce platform selling insects features the open search field in the header
+The ecommerce platform selling insects features an open search field in the header

 Core Features of Effective Search